You are here

-A list of tools prepared by the overseer in 1795 reveals that Minerva was assigned three hoes — one hoe for hilling the corn, another for weeding the crops, and a third for grubbing the fields in preparation for the passage of the plows.
+A list of tools prepared by the overseer in 1795 reveals that Granger was assigned three hoes — one hoe for hilling corn, another for weeding the crops, and a third for grubbing the fields in preparation for the passage of the plows.
 Her husband had an axe and wedges and hilling and weeding hoes, but no hoe for grubbing.
-Apparently such work was reserved for women and old men.
+Apparently, such work was reserved for women and old men.

 The year of the 1796 harvest may have been a difficult one for Minerva Granger.
 She gave birth to her fourth child in March and a new overseer, William Page, had replaced one of the overseers Jefferson had brought from Maryland.
 Page seems to have been a particularly harsh manager.
-Jefferson noted in 1798 that Page needed "to be moderated."8 When he later became the Pantops overseer for John Wayles Eppes, it became impossible to hire local slaves because of the "terror of Pages name."9
+Jefferson noted in 1798 that Page needed "to be moderated."9 When he later became the Pantops overseer for John Wayles Eppes, it became impossible to hire local enslaved workers because of the "terror of Pages name."10

 Here they continued an industrious life that is reflected in various records from 1790.
 For Minerva Granger, the workday did not end when the master's work was completed by dusk.
 She had to care for and feed her children, wash and mend clothing, tend a poultry yard, and work in her vegetable garden.
 Minerva and her husband appear in various accounts selling a variety of products to Jefferson and his household: eggs, cucumbers, cymlin squash, watermelons, hops, and even tobacco during Jefferson's absence in France, as well as the fruits of Bagwell Granger's trapping and fishing expeditions.